 October at Fountains Abbey and Studley Royal

-The grounds are full of trees looking their best, dressed in reds, yellows and golds.
+There's no one best season here at Fountains Abbey - each season, each month brings something special of its own.
+October's one of the most colourful times of year to visit as the trees are looking their best, dressed in reds, yellows and golds.
 Bring your walking boots, wrap up warm and marvel at this splendid seasonal show as you stroll around the estate.
-Taking in the scenery from Surprise view at this time of year is particularly special.

 What is the deer rut?